Updated Sept. 2018

 BigQuery is a pure shared-resource query service, so there is no equivalent “configuration”; you simply send queries to BigQuery, and it sends you back results.

 If you know what kind of queries are going to run on your warehouse, you can use these features to tune your tables and make specific queries much faster.
 However, typical Fivetran users run all kinds of unpredictable queries on their warehouses, so there will always be a lot of queries that don’t benefit from tuning.

-Some readers may be surprised these Redshift clusters are idle most of the time.
-Fivetran users tend to use their warehouses for interactive queries, where a human is waiting for the result, so they need all queries quickly.
+Some readers may be surprised these data warehouses are idle most of the time.
+Fivetran users tend to use their warehouses for interactive queries, where a human is waiting for the result, so they need queries to return in a few seconds.
 To achieve this performance target, you need to provision a large warehouse relative to the size of your data, and that warehouse is going to be idle most of the time.
 Also, note that this doesn’t mean these warehouses are doing nothing for hours; it means that there are many small gaps of idleness interspersed between queries.

 The formula for calculating cost-per-query is [Query cost] = [Query execution time] * [Cluster cost] / (1 — [Cluster idle time])

 Redshift takes minutes-to-hours to restore a cluster; in practice this means you will run your cluster 24/7, even if you only use it for part of each day.